-The Department offers several opportunities for professional development.
+The Department of Psychiatry offers several opportunities for professional development.

 Grand rounds are an important teaching tool and ritual of medical education and inpatient care, consisting of presenting the medical problems and treatment of a particular patient to an audience consisting of doctors, residents and medical students.
 The patient was traditionally present for the round and would answer questions; grand rounds have evolved with most sessions now rarely having a patient present and being more like lectures.
 An actor portrays the patient in some instances.